Asritha548/Project/README.md

 Overview

-In our system we are using 3 containers which work together to make our system scalable with any number of urls 1.DataBase
+In the project we are using 3 containers which work together to make our system scalable with any number of urls 1.DataBase
 2.Application
 3.Scraper

 ###DB Container
-This container holds the DB for the use of our system.The container is build on the base image of Postgres.The ENV_variables which should be passed are :
+This is the DB.The container is build on the base image of Postgres.The ENV_variables are :
 - POSTGRES_PASS:Password for the database user
 - POSTGRES_USER:Username for  the user who have access to the database
 - POSTGRES_DB: Datatabase name